April 26, 2024

 Exploring Registered Investment Accounts

 Registered investment accounts are government-regulated savings and investment accounts for retirement, education, and other long-term financial objectives.
 These accounts offer tax advantages that can significantly enhance investment returns over time.
 Some key types of registered investment accounts available to Canadians include the following.
-Questrade is offering 1% cashback or more + $100 sign-up bonus + free trades until November 30, 2024 for various registered investment accounts.
+For new investors: Get up to 5% cash back + $150 sign-up bonus + free trades until April 30, 2025 with Questrade for various registered investment accounts.

 Registered Retirement Savings Plan (RRSP)